Skip to main content

 Can you hold a book for me to check out?

-YES!
-Use this link to request materials to be held for you at the desk. https://libraries.olemiss.edu/services/#circulation-access-services
+Yes!
+Use the Library Services page to request materials and have them held for you at the desk.

 Please request what you need and a staff member will retrieve it for you.
 The item will be checked-out to you and left at the Access Services Desk for pick-up.
 You will be notified when the item is available.
 If you have any questions or need assistance to complete this form, please contact us at libadmin@olemiss.edu or 662-915-7091.